ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 You can register phases when constructing the pipeline: `Pipeline(phase1, phase2, phase3...)`

-You can also register your phase later in a pipeline by calling the `Pipeline.addPhase` method.
+You can also register your phase later in a pipeline by calling the `Pipeline.addPhase` method, or register it by defining a relation to another phase, adjusting the order of the phases by using the
-Or register defining a relation to another phase adjusting the order of the phases by using the `Pipeline.insertPhaseAfter` and `Pipeline.insertPhaseBefore` methods defining relations for phases to be topologically sorted.
+`Pipeline.insertPhaseAfter` and `Pipeline.insertPhaseBefore` methods, thereby defining relations for phases to be topologically sorted.

-For example, if you define two phases, and want them to be executed in order, you can:
+For example, if you define two phases and want them to be executed in order, you can:
 ```kotlin
 val phase1 = PipelinePhase("MyPhase1")
 val phase2 = PipelinePhase("MyPhase2")